tardate/LittleArduinoProjects/Electronics101/555Timer/BeatBot/README.md

 I borrowed a 555 timer [music box](http://www.555-timer-circuits.com/music-box.html) idea for the basic sequencer:

 * a 555 timer provides the clock pulse
-* driving a CD4017 wich acts as the sequencer
+* driving a CD4017 which acts as the sequencer
 * with another 555 timer providing the modulated audio output
 * a pushbutton provides a trigger to short-circuit the sequence (although in the build for the demo clip I realised I'd used a normally-closed pushbutton by mistake, so the effect is inverted)

-The synchonized hand-waving uses another monostable 555 timer to pulse a solenoid.
+The synchronized hand-waving uses another monostable 555 timer to pulse a solenoid.

 ## Construction